Indexed Fields¶

 Save Behavior¶

-When a model instance is saved:
+When a model instance is saved, an atomic server-side Lua script (INDEX_SWAP_LUA)

 Delete Behavior¶